PaddlePaddle/PaddleFL/docs/source/examples/md/dpsgd-example.md

 ### Dependencies

-- paddlepaddle>=1.6
+- paddlepaddle>=1.8

 ### How to install PaddleFL

-Please use python which has paddlepaddle installed
+Please use pip which has paddlepaddle installed

 ```
-python setup.py install
+pip install paddle_fl
 ```

 ### Model